 Sports and Spirit

-- Harvard’s strong athletic program includes a range of Division I teams and facilities like the Harvard Stadium.
+- Harvard’s strong athletic program includes a range of Division I teams and facilities like the Harvard Stadium (the first college football stadium ever built, dating to 1903).

-- Yale is fiercely proud of its storied crew teams, and it is also home to the Yale Bowl, one of the oldest college football stadiums.
+- Yale is fiercely proud of its storied crew teams, and it is also home to the Yale Bowl, one of the oldest college football stadiums (built in 1914 and seating up to 61,000).

 The Harvard vs. Yale rivalry extends beyond sports to include debate, music competitions, and other academic and extracurricular contests.
 No matter which school you attend, you will be part of a vibrant campus community with strong school spirit!